Is being in an area that’s growing quickly a good thing or a bad thing?

-So there you have it, the fastest growing cities in Connecticut are led by Danbury which has been growing a blistering pace these past five years relative to other places around the state.
+So there you have it, the fastest growing cities in Connecticut are led by Danbury which has been growing at a blistering pace this decade relative to other cities and towns around the state.

-It’ll be interesting to see if these places can keep growing at the same pace over the next five years.
+It’ll be interesting to see if these places can keep growing at the same rate over the next couple of years.
 We’ll be here to let you know!

 For more Connecticut reading , check out: